Penis health: Identify and prevent problems

 - Be sexually responsible.
 Use condoms or maintain a mutually monogamous relationship with a partner who's been tested and is free of sexually transmitted infections.

 - Get vaccinated.
-If you're age 26 or younger, consider the human papillomavirus (HPV) vaccine to help prevent genital warts.
+If you're age 26 or younger, consider the human papillomavirus (HPV) vaccine to help prevent cancers associated with the virus.

 - Stay physically active.
 Moderate physical activity can significantly reduce your risk of erectile dysfunction.